-- Title Drop: Frank notes that when a person is expecting to get a letter, it's alright if you don't hear it the first time, because the postman always rings twice.
-They got off murdering Nick scot-free, but Cora is now dead and Frank on his way to recieve the death penalty.
+- Title Drop: Frank notes that when a person is expecting to get a letter, it's all right if you don't hear it the first time, because the postman always rings twice.
+They got off murdering Nick scot-free, but Cora is now dead and Frank on his way to receive the death penalty.
 He says that the postman has indeed rung a second time for each of them.
 This is different than the novel.
-James M. Cain admits that the title was mostly a non-sequitur.
+James M. Cain, who wrote the source novel, admitted that the title was mostly a non-sequitur.

 - Ugly Guy, Hot Wife: To the point of absurdity, with the scorching hot Cora married to dumpy diner owner Nick.
 Somewhat unconvincingly explained by Cora—she married Nick because she was tired of everyone else in town hitting on her.